tjd1234/cmpt383summer2022/docs/languages/racket/racket_intro.md

   [Lisp] to process its own code.

-- [Lisp] is **dynamically typed**, meaning that the types of most values are checked at run-time.
+- [Lisp] is **dynamically typed**, meaning that the types of most values are checked only at run-time.
 Popular mainstream languages like [Python] and [JavaScript] are also dynamically typed.

 - Functions are **first class** objects in [Lisp].
 This means that functions can be passed as arguments to functions, and functions can return functions.
   [Lisp] also supports **closures**, which are functions plus an associated environment of values and variables.
-Closures are needed to make passing and returning functions practical.
+Closures are needed to make passing and functions practical.

   Functions that take other functions as input, or return functions, are called **higher order functions**.

 - [Lisp] supports **functional programming**, a style of programming that emphasizes the use of higher order functions.
 Functional programming has